Rudi Protrudi: The Fuzztones

-Their version of The Sonics Strychnine reached No. 1 in Italy.
+Their version of The Sonics's "Strychnine" reached No. 1 in Italy.

-In 2000 Rudi reformed the band with founding member, Deb O'Nair and again toured Europe frequently.
-In 2003 they released the critically acclaimed studio album "Salt For Zombies".
+In 2000 Rudi reformed the band with founding member Deb O'Nair, and again toured Europe frequently.
+In 2003 they released the critically acclaimed studio album Salt For Zombies.
 In 2010 they began their new album's tour.
-The album, named "Preaching to the Perverted", was released in 2011.
-With Rudi as the only remaining original member, the band is now based out of Berlin and is still touring and releasing albums.
+The album, named Preaching to the Perverted, was released in 2011.
+With Rudi as the only remaining original member, the band is now based in Berlin and is still touring and releasing albums.

+Current line-up features Rudi with MArco Rivagli on drums, Marcello Salis on second guitar, Nico Secondini on organ and Pablo Rodas on bass.

 Personal life

-Rudi's first television appearance was in 1970, when he and his band, Rigor Mortis, played his original composition, "Bandit," on the Weekend Show, Hershey PA.
+Rudi's first television appearance was in 1970, when he and his band, Rigor Mortis, played his original composition, "Bandit," on The Weekend Show in Hershey, Pennsylvania.

 He made his first record in 1972, a single released by Springhead Motorshark.

-In July 2016 he released his autobiography The Fuzztone.
+In July 2016 he released his autobiography, The Fuzztone.